Evolution Healing Arts

 • Surfaces are thoroughly disinfected throughout the day and between clients.

-• Staff members are fully vaccinated against Covid.
+• Staff members are fully vaccinated against COVID.

 • We're limiting the amount of people in our studio to allow for ample space between clients and staff.